 If you want to login again with another account after a successful login, please click the Logout button, then input your new username and password and click the Login button.

-4.17.2 Comexe.cn DDNS
+4.13.2 Comexe.cn DDNS

-If the dynamic DNS Service Provider you select is www.comexe.cn, the page will appear as shown in Figure 4-86.
+If the dynamic DNS Service Provider you select is www.comexe.cn, the page will appear as shown below.